Patryk27/ostfs/README.md

 ## Hacking

-Code is a bit crude at the moment, with no tests and no comments - if you'd like to take a look anyway, here's a couple of entrypoints:
+Code is a bit crude, but if you'd like to take a look, here's a couple of useful entrypoints:

 - `object.rs`
 - `objects.rs`